 SSUES (AND SUPPOR NFORMATION SOUR Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact installation infrastructu of renewa are, as solar par a each residence nels would be E5 University of California, Riverside (UCR) Carbon Neutral Program Collaborate with UC carbon neutral campus Not Appli related to c of Californ icable.
-This arbon emissionia, Riverside objective is ns University T-1 Bicycle Infrastructure Improvements Expand on-street and infrastructure, includi and bicycle trails. bicycle lar adjacent to includes sidewalks crossings th provide for In addition located alo include a 1 safe pedestria safe pedestria , a 35- setba ng Wood Roa .0-foot-wide r ian facilities The Project concrete trian street Project site to n circulation. ck would be d that would nulti-purpose T-2 Bicycle Parking Provide additional op parking. tions for bicycle Not Appl related to c land uses. single-fami each include icable.
-This commercial or The Project ly residences e a 2-car garagor bicycle employment consists of that would ge that would T-3 End of Trip Facilities Encourage use of transportation modes appropriate facilities a commuters. s by providing foot-wide pedestrian the Project pedestrian 35-foot se along Wood 10-foot-wide would prove Thus, the The Project concrete side street crossing a site to provide circulation.
-In thack would defend that we defend the multi-purportide for bicycliproject provide ransportation sewalks and strong throughout ide for safe and addition, a be located ould include a lose trail that e circulation des for non- T-4 Promotional Transportation Demand Management Encourage Transportation Demand Management (TDM) strategies.
+This arbon emissionia, Riverside objective is ns University T-1 Bicycle Infrastructure Improvements Expand on-street and infrastructure, includi and bicycle trails. bicycle lar adjacent to includes sidewalks crossings th provide for In addition located alo include a 1 safe pedestria safe pedestria , a 35- setba ng Wood Roa .0-foot-wide r ian facilities The Project concrete trian street Project site to n circulation. ck would be d that would nulti-purpose T-2 Bicycle Parking Provide additional options for bicycle parking. related to commercial or empland uses.
+The Project consingle-family residences that each include a 2-car garage the provide for bicycle parking storage.
+T-3 End of Trip Facilities Encourage use of transportation modes appropriate facilities a commuters. s by providing foot-wide pedestrian the Project pedestrian 35-foot se along Wood 10-foot-wide would prove Thus, the The Project concrete side street crossing a site to provide circulation.
+In thack would defend that we defend the multi-purportide for bicycliproject provide ransportation. sewalks and strong throughout ide for safe and addition, a be located ould include a lose trail that e circulation des for non- T-4 Promotional Transportation Demand Management Encourage Transportation Demand Management (TDM) strategies.
 Not Appl related to with 100 Project is developme icable.
-This large employ or more employ a single-famil ht.
-As such, the ble to the Proj measure is ment centers ployees.
-The y residential is measure is T-5 Traffic Signal Coordination Incorporate technology to synchronize and coordinate traffic signals along local arterials.
+This large employ or more employ a single-famil and the As such, the ble to the Projection of the troid of troid of the troid of the troid of the troid of troid of the troid of tr measure is ment centers ployees.
+The y residential is measure is T-5 Traffic Signal Coordination Incorporate technolog and coordinate traffi local arterials.
 Not Appl related to coordinatio and not developme icable.
 This of governments of traffic to related to to. measure is nt agencies signalization, single-family T-6 Density Improve jobs-housin reduce vehicle mile increasing household densities. es traveled by Consistent with this rehousing The Project neasure by pron land des uses, whice oviding new signated for